Saving Citrus Trees by Removing Unloved Citrus Trees

 Nursery citrus trees must be purchased locally and kept within quarantines to avoid spreading psyllids or HLB.
 Fruit must be washed and stems and leaves must be removed to prevent psyllids from riding on it.

-Another common example of citrus trees that should be removed are trees whose rootstock has taken over.
+Another common example of citrus trees that are good candidates for removal are trees whose rootstock has taken over.
 Such trees only produce inedible fruit and the original variety is no longer present.
 If your tree produces inedible fruit as this one does, you can help by having it removed.

 Resources for Californians